Mitgliederverwaltung am Laptop

 Cloud software vs. static master data management

-This is one of the fundamental questions before using Member administration and both options have their charm and benefits.
-First, let's look at what is probably the most common method of member management among clubs – management using Excel.
-Whether as a desktop version or as a shared document in Google Drive, Excel gives small clubs a cost-effective way to save and share their members and the associated data.
+This is one of the fundamental questions before using member administration and both options have their charm and benefits.
+First, about what is probably the most common type of membership management among clubs — administration using Excel.
+Whether as a desktop version or as a shared document in Google Drive, Excel gives small clubs in particular a cost-effective way to save and share their members and the associated data.

 lookout

-Downloading and using prepared Excel templates from the internet pays off in very few cases, as Excel is set up very quickly in a small club and club software is better used by larger associations.
+Downloading and using prepared Excel templates from the Internet pays off in very few cases, as Excel is set up very quickly in a small club and club software is better used by larger clubs.

-Cloud software for club administration, on the other hand, is mostly on domestic server locations and has focused on the management of club data.
+Cloud-based software for club management, on the other hand, is typically hosted on domestic servers and is specifically designed for managing club data.
 Before using membership management via cloud software, it is recommended to take a test subscription to see for yourself whether it is really the right thing for your own club.
-Most software offers such free testing — we from Vereinsplaner as well, of course.
+Most software offers such free testing — we from Vereinsplaner as well.

-With cloud software, the data is usually stored in a central database and officials have shared access to member data depending on their authorisation, which significantly improves data quality compared to Excel.
-This is because there is only one current version.
-The data is stored securely and protected against unauthorised access.
+With cloud-based software, data is typically stored in a central database, and depending on their permissions, employees have shared access to member data, which significantly improves data quality compared to Excel.
+This is because there is only one up-to-date version.
+The data is securely stored and protected from unauthorized access.

 Cloud software in practice